 With its international standing and long tradition in infectious disease and tropical medicine, the University of Liverpool is the natural home for a research institute dedicated to infection and global health.
 Read more about our mission.

 We have 110 full-time academic staff, including 24 professors, as well as 53 professional services staff and 170 research students, all working to further the diagnosis, treatment and prevention of today's prevalent and emerging infectious diseases.

-We work across 5 major research themes, organised through three departments:-
+We work across 5 major research challenges (as identified in our IGH Strategic plan 2016 - 2021), organised through three departments:-

 Much of our research is interdisciplinary and we work with a vast range of experts and partners, internationally and within the University itself.
 Crucially, our programmes have saved thousands, possibly millions of lives.